chessisfun/chess-files/README.md

         This book provides a brief overview of the most important strategic ideas.
 It consists of relatively simple examples, discussed more with words than with variations.

 **About me**: I have played and taught chess for many years.
-I am rated USCF 20xx and Lichess Classical 22xx.
+I am rated ~2000 USCF.
 In teaching chess I have worked with both adults and children in both group and individual settings.
 I have worked extensively with beginners and lower rated players.
 You can reach me at chessisfun2003@proton.me with any questions or comments.